Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 For broader screening

-The urine test often covers more substance families, with a detection window detection period generally longer depending on the substance, frequency of use, and metabolism.
+The urine test often covers more substance families, with a detection window generally longer detection depending on the substance, frequency of use, and metabolism.

 Access urine tests